baha-udin/Send-WA---React-Native-App/README.md

-Send WA is Open Source project.
-As a person, sometimes we don't have save number other people when must message using WhatsApp.
-Using this App, you can message other people without save their numbers.
-Just input number, then you can message them
+Send WA is an Open Source project.
+As individuals, sometimes we don't have to save other people's numbers when we must send messages using WhatsApp.
+By using this App, you will be able to message other people without saving their numbers.
+Simply input the number, and you can message them.